clementpoiret/HSF/LAST_CHANGELOG.md

 ## Software

+* Updated ROILoc to v0.4.1 (latest ANTs version),
+* Updated dependencies,
+* Added a proper dev env using Nix,
-* Option to override already segmented mris.
+* Switched from poetry to uv.
-* Minor fixes and optimizations.

 ## Models